CODE-MNA/RoomChat/README.md

 ### Folder Structure
 - roomchat-frontend: Contains the frontend code written in Vue.js.
-- roomchat-backend: Contains the backend code written in Node.js and Express.js.
+- roomchat-backend: Contains the backend code written in Node.js.
 - contracts: Contains Data-Transfer Objects that will be serialized between the apps
 <br/>